alessandra-puccio/pitch_type_prediction/README.md

 ## Overview

-The primary goal of this project was to build a model that predicts the likelihood of a player seeing a specific pitch type in the coming year.
-This prediction leverages both the percentage of that pitch type a player received and their performance metrics against it from the current year.
-By analyzing historical data, the model aims to provide insights that can assist players and coaches in strategizing for the upcoming season.
+This repository contains my code to build a model that predicts the likelihood of a player seeing a specific pitch type in the coming year given the percentage of that pitch type the player received and their performance metrics against it from the current year.
+A detailed summary of how the metrics were derived and the model was created can be found in the [Technical Report](YOUR_GOOGLE_DOC_LINK_HERE), and the code for preparing the data and building the model can be found in the following notebooks: [prepare_data.ipynb](./prepare_data.ipynb) and [build_model.ipynb](./build_model.ipynb).
+The CSV of predictions for 2024 made with the model can be found [here](./predictions.csv)

 ---

 ## Technical Report

-For a detailed explanation of the methodology, results, and insights derived from the model, please refer to the [Technical Report](YOUR_GOOGLE_DOC_LINK_HERE).
+For an explanation of how I processed the data, chose features, and created a model, please see the [Technical Report](YOUR_GOOGLE_DOC_LINK_HERE).

 ---

 ## Code

-- [build_model.ipynb](./build_model.ipynb): *Describe what this notebook does here.*
+- [prepare_data.ipynb](./prepare_data.ipynb): This notebook maps pitch types to their corresponding groups (FB, OS, or BB) and splits the data into dataframes by year and pitch type.
+It calculates summary statistics for each player against each pitch type for each year.

-- [prepare_data.ipynb](./prepare_data.ipynb): *Describe what this notebook does here.*
+- [build_model.ipynb](./build_model.ipynb): This notebook explores the correlation between data features, selects the best features, and trains both a random forest model and a linear regression model.
+Ultimately, it identifies the linear regression as the better model for predicting the percentages of each pitch type players will receive in 2024, normalizing the predictions.

 ---